Logiqx/gps-details/docs/devices/coros/windsurfing/windsurfing-sony/README.md

 The Garmin vivoactive 4 (red) is capturing the speed data from the Sony GNSS chipset, which is better than the positional data.

-The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds / flat spots.
+The Garmin is working as well as can be expected considering the Sony GNSS chipset and its propensity for repeated speeds / flat spots.

 ![v-3-0508-0-va-4-wsurf](img/v-3-0508-0-va-4-wsurf.png)